stove-lab/ucheckforfriends/README.md

 - Any Python compiler e.g. Pycharm, Wing IDE.

 ## Setup
-- Download all the files in this repository.
+- Download all the files in the ucheckforfriends directory.
 - Add environment variables with the names `UTORID_USER` and `UTORID_PASS`.
 Set their values to your personal utorid and password respectively.
   - On Windows: https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/
   - On Mac: Open Terminal -> type `touch ~/.bash_profile` -> type `open ~/.bash_profile`